 In this seminar, we are going to focus on some topics in actuarial science including life and non-life insurance.
 We are specifically dealing with how data analytics is used to design a better insurance contract.
 Further, we tackle different types of risk inherent in a life insurance contract and optimal retirement products.
 The seminar is based on scientific papers that summarize recent results in this area.

-If you are interested, please register for the seminar at
+If you are interested, use one of the following web-pages:

 The seminar is suitable for Master students in Mathematik, Wirtschaftsmathematik, Wirtschaftswissenschaften or Finance.
 Previous knowledge in Life, Health, and Pension Mathematics, Insurance Economics and Financial Mathematics 1 are helpful.